Strolling Thunder 2021

 How to Help Your Child Develop Empathy

-Practical tips on how parents and caregivers can help infants and toddlers develop empathy, and understand that others have different thoughts and feelings than they do.
+Yes, you can help your child be more empathetic!
+Try these practical tips to help infants and toddlers develop empathy and understand that others have different thoughts and feelings than they do.

 Empathy is the ability to imagine how someone else is feeling in a particular situation and respond with care.
 This is a very complex skill to develop.
 Being able to empathize with another person means that a child: